Buckingham Palace is The King’s official London residence and an amazing place to visit for a glimpse into monarchy past, present and future.

 Tickets

 Tickets purchased from the Trust may sometimes be converted to an annual pass on the day of your visit to give you 12 months complimentary admission to the site(s) you have visited, should you wish to return.
 (Conditions apply.
 Return visits must be booked in advance.)
+At time of writing there is a kiosk as you exit Buckingham Palace Gardens after your tour of the Palace where you can have your ticket stamped.
+Be sure to have a printed copy of your ticket with you.
+Electronic tickets cannot be converted to annual passes.

 Location – Getting There

-The Royal Mews, The Queen’s Gallery and the entrance to the State Rooms are all located around the corner from Buckingham Palace in Buckingham Palace Road (to the left as you face the Palace).
+The Royal Mews, The King’s Gallery and the entrance to the State Rooms are all located around the corner from Buckingham Palace in Buckingham Palace Road (to the left as you face the Palace).

 More Ideas and Tips for Visiting London